harishMadhavan1010/sky130-rtldesign/README.md

   ![This is an image](../main/images/Capture136.PNG)

   After synthesizing, we get the following netlist.
-Note that fa.v while reading the verilog file.
+Note that fa.v should be included as an argument while reading the verilog file.

   ![This is an image](../main/images/Capture137.PNG)